G-PST/power-flow-exercise/example-pypsa/README.md

 TODO's:
 - [x] Set up notebook and local PyPSA version for PR's (pandapower importer is in beta and requires changes)
-- [ ] Find out why powerflow is not converging
+- [?]
+Find out why powerflow is not converging
-- [ ] Where is the timeseries?
-Now we just have one snapshot.
+- [ ] Currently we just have one snapshot.
 Are we looking beyond one snapshot?
 - [ ] Optional.
 Rename generators according to carrier
 - [ ] Add carrier such as ["wind"] for wind plants for all assets

-- [ ] Add default cost from pypsa-eur
+- [x] Add default cost from pypsa-eur
+- [ ] Optional.
+Add technical limits for installations
+- [ ] Adjust capital cost of line by defining line length from voltage level and resistance?

+TEST TODO's:
+- [x] Name generator carriers to "OCGT"
+- [x] Make all generators, lines extendable
 - [ ] Add constraints
 - [ ] Test .lopf (linear optimal power flow with investment and dispatch optimization)
 - [ ] Perform below described case studies